br-automation-com/mappVision-Demo/Logical/Libraries/McAcpAx/McAcpAx.typ

-		TorqueLimit : REAL; (*Torque limit value for homing to blocks [Nm]*) BlockDetectionPositionError : REAL; (*Lag error for block detection [Measurement units]*) PositionErrorStopLimit : REAL; (*Lag error for canceling homing procedure [Measurement units]*) RestorePositionVariableAddress : UDINT; (*Address of a permanent variable of type McAcpAxRestorePosType that is needed for "HomingMode" mcHOMING_RESTORE_POSITION*)
+		TorqueLimit : REAL; (*Torque limit value for homing to blocks [Nm]*) BlockDetectionPositionError : REAL; (*Lag error for block detection [Measurement units]*) PositionErrorStopLimit : REAL; (*Lag error for canceling homing procedure [Measurement units]*) RestorePositionVariableAddress : UDINT; (*Address of a remanent variable of type McAcpAxRestorePosType that is needed for "HomingMode" mcHOMING_RESTORE_POSITION*)
 	END_STRUCT;

 	McAcpAxProcessParIDType : STRUCT
 		ParID : UINT; (*Parameter ID number to be read or written*) VariableAddress : UDINT; (*Address of the variable that receives the read value or the corresponding value that is to be written*)
 		DataType : McAcpAxDataTypeEnum; (*Data type of the variable:*)
 	END_STRUCT;

+	McAcpAxProcessParTabDataType : STRUCT
+		DataObjectName : STRING[12]; (*Name of the ACOPOS parameter table data object*) END_STRUCT;

+	McAcpAxProcessParTabAddInfoType : STRUCT
+		NumberOfParameters : UDINT; (*Number of transferred parameters*) END_STRUCT;

 	McAcpAxCycParIDType : STRUCT